richardchadp5555/Python-course-exercises/data_types/README.md

 - `variable_types.py`: Demonstrates defining and printing different types of variables in Python, such as integers, floats, booleans, and strings.
 - `basic_operations.py`: Shows basic arithmetic operations (addition, subtraction, multiplication, division, integer (floor) division, modulus, exponentiation) and unary operators in Python.
+- `type_conversions.py`: Explains type conversions between different data types, including converting floats to integers, parsing integers and floats from strings, handling invalid conversions, and converting booleans to integers and strings.

-Each `.py` file demonstrates different operations and concepts related to data types.
+Each `.py` file demonstrates specific concepts and operations related to data types in Python.